studio24/deployer-recipes/docs/check-branch.md

 # Check branch recipe

-Checks the branch for deployment, to ensure that only the main/master branch is deployed to Master unless force is used.
+Checks the branch for deployment, to ensure that only the default branch (main/master) is deployed to production unless force is used.

 ## Usage